zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 ## Building for device

-To be able to build and run Chromium and the tests for devices, you need to have an Apple developer account (a free one will work) and the appropriate provisioning profiles, then configure the build to use them.
+To be able to build and run Monyhar and the tests for devices, you need to have an Apple developer account (a free one will work) and the appropriate provisioning profiles, then configure the build to use them.